Christmas creep: 21st century

 By the early 2000s, the hardware chain Lowe's had established a policy of setting out artificial trees and decorations by October 1.
 Retailers such as Walmart, J. C. Penney, and Target were also displaying Christmas merchandise in October, while Costco made Christmas merchandise available as early as September, reportedly to meet demand from small-business resellers.
 Since the 2010s, there has been a growing trend for retailers to start selling holiday merchandise in September, with retailers such as Walmart, Sam's Club, Kmart, Costco, J.C.
 Penney, Sears, and Lowe's offering Christmas merchandise, sometimes as early as September 1.

 Christmas merchandise is increasingly appearing in retail spaces before the Halloween and Thanksgiving holidays.
 In 2006 the National Retail Federation, an industry trade group, said that roughly 40 percent of consumers planned to start their holiday shopping before Halloween.
 As retailers put out Christmas merchandise earlier, offerings of Thanksgiving merchandise have declined.
 The popularity of Halloween, however, has increased over time.
 In 2024, the popular popup chain Spirit Halloween announced that it will diversify into the Christmas market by adding seasonal Spirit Christmas shops.

 A possible exception to Christmas creep is the sale of live Christmas trees.
 Live Christmas trees generally appear in stores in late November.
 Freshly cut live trees tend to last from four and six weeks.
 As a result, buying a live tree before Thanksgiving is not recommended.
 In 2002, 17% of the Christmas trees purchased were reportedly sold by big-box stores like Home Depot, Lowes and Wal-Mart.
 By 2007, this had risen to 25%.

 Canada

 In Canada, Halloween is less emphasized than in the United States, so some retailers may introduce Christmas merchandise in advance of Halloween.
 There have been protests that marking the Christmas season should wait until after the solemn commemorations of Remembrance Day on November 11.

 United Kingdom and Ireland

 The term Black Friday appeared in the 2010s in the UK and has also become popular in Ireland.
 Its increased usage can be traced to the internet being more widespread, as well as growing Americanization, as neither country celebrates Thanksgiving.
 The lack of Thanksgiving as a "barrier" between holidays has caused several retailers to put up Christmas sales earlier in the year.
-For instance, Irish retailer Brown Thomas opens its Christmas store in mid-August.
+For instance, Irish retailer Brown Thomas opens its Christmas store in mid-August and British retailer John Lewis typically opens its Christmas store in early to mid-September.